Medical questions & health advice by licensed doctors

-"Can myopia be passed to children genetically?
+"Can myopia be passed to children genetically?"

 Given that both my husband and I are severly myopic, what are the odds that if we have a child, the child will also be nearsighted?
 My husband is arguing that it's a sure thing, but I thought eyesight was a much more complex trait than that, because both my parents had great eyesight - but I don't...

 That being said, there is definitely a genetic effect.
 For example identical twins are much more likely to both develop myopia than non-identical twins.
 In some studies up to 50% of children in families where both parents are myopic were also myopic.
 As you comment in your question, genetics is not the full answer, as you have members of your own family that were not myopic.
 As always the diagnosis and the management of your particular concerns will require a physical examination by your personal physician.
 Talking about your concerns with your eye doctor might be advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.